Shanghai Marriage Market: History

 The first organized marriage market appeared in 2004 in Longtan Park, Beijing.
 Retirees who frequented the park for morning exercise found in conversation that many of them had unmarried children in their mid-to-late twenties.
 Anxious to marry off their children, the seniors began to hold matchmaking events where they presented information about their children and looked for potential matches.
-Since then, parks in major cities like Shenzhen, Wuhan, Shanghai, Hangzhou, and Tianjin have become unofficial matchmaking venues.
+Since then, parks in major cities like Hangzhou, Shanghai, Shenzhen, Tianjin, and Wuhan have become unofficial matchmaking venues.

-Patterns in Marriage Markets
+Patterns in marriage markets

 These marriage markets do not have a formal organizer; typically, seniors living in the area gather voluntarily.
 Nonetheless, marriage markets tend to share similar characteristics.
 Firstly, sex ratios generally favor men, despite demographically having a surplus of men in China.
 In Beijing's Zhongshan Park, 80% of parents are looking for husbands for their single daughters.
-The majority of participants in market are young, college-educated women who work professional jobs and grew up in Shanghai.
+The majority of participants in the markets are young, college-educated women who work professional jobs and grew up in Shanghai.
 These urban daughters represent China's new middle class but are often categorized as "leftover women" in these marriage markets.
 Parents adopt a range of strategies to market their children, such as having good customer service and negotiation skills, designing posters carefully, and dressing well to signify good upbringing.